daronphang/programming-resources/cloud-computing/AWS/services/compute/products.md

 <img src="../../assets/fargate.png">

+### EC2 launch type vs Fargate

+The ECS EC2 launch type allows for more granular control over the underlying EC2 instances, enabling the use of **reserved instances and savings plans**.
+These options can provide significant cost savings, especially for predictable, long-term workloads.

+Fargate, while offering simplicity and ease of use, might be more expensive for certain workloads, especially those that can benefit from reserved pricing or spot instances.

 ## Amazon Elastic Container Registry (ECR)

 ECR is a private Docker Registry on AWS that is used to store your Docker images so that they can be run by ECS, EKS or Fargate.